frostwire/frostwire-jlibtorrent/README.md

 The setup in this project is to compile in Mac OS X. Use the file openssl-android-env.sh in this repo instead and source it (no execute it).
 Define an env variable OPENSSL_ROOT pointing to the extracted sources and create the folders android-arm, android-aarch64, android-x86 and android-x86_64.
 Use this folders (absolute path) in each --openssldir= during config.

+perl -pi -e 's/install: all install_docs install_sw/install: install_docs install_sw/g' Makefile.org

+./config no-ssl2 no-ssl3 no-comp no-hw no-engine no-shared no-psk no-srp no-err --openssldir=`pwd`/android-arm

+make depend
+$ make all

+make install CC=$ANDROID_TOOLCHAIN/arm-linux-androideabi-gcc RANLIB=$ANDROID_TOOLCHAIN/arm-linux-androideabi-ranlib

 You will have to build libtorrent first on your system, we've included build scripts in the `build` folder.